MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: Abstract

 \section{Abstract}

 Large language models have made substantial progress in mathematical reasoning.
 However, benchmark development for multilingual evaluation has lagged behind English in both difficulty and recency.
 Recently, GSM-Symbolic~\citep{mirzadeh2025gsmsymbolic} showed a strong evidence of high variance when models are evaluated on different instantiations of the same question; however, the evaluation was conducted only in English.
 In this paper, we introduce MGSM-Pro, an extension of MGSM dataset with GSM-Symbolic approach.
 Our dataset provides five instantiations per MGSM question by varying names, digits and irrelevant context.
 Evaluations across nine languages reveal that many low-resource languages suffer large performance drops when tested on digit instantiations different from those in the original test set.
-We further find that some proprietary models, notably Gemini 2.5 Flash and GPT-4.1, are less robust to digit instantiation, whereas Claude 4.0 Sonnet is more robust.
-Among open models, GPT-OSS 120B and DeepSeek V3 show stronger robustness.
-Based on these findings, we recommend evaluating each problem using at least five digit-varying instantiations to obtain a more robust and realistic assessment of math reasoning.~\footnote{\url{https://huggingface.co/datasets/McGill-NLP/mgsm-pro}}
+We further find that models robustness in HRL setting do not necessarily translate to LRL.
+Moreover, proprietary models, such as Gemini 2.5 Flash and GPT-4.1 are less robust to digit, whereas Gemini 3.0 Pro is more robust.
+Among open models, GPT-OSS 120B and DeepSeek v3 show stronger robustness.
+Based on these findings, we recommend evaluating each problem using at least five digit-varying instantiations to obtain a more robust and realistic assessment of math reasoning.